Advising & FAQ

 FAQ

-If you are a current student, you can declare a minor or major by clicking on the following link:
+1. Current students can declare a minor or major by clicking the link below link: https://spanish.arizona.edu/undergraduate/prospective-students/declare-major-or-minor

-If you not a student, you have to apply to the University of Arizona and declare you major through your application.
+If you are not a student, you have to apply to the University of Arizona and declare your major through your application.

 Yes.
 All students in the College of Humanities must declare and complete a minor in order to graduate.
 We recommend Portuguese, Latin American Studies or Mexican American Studies.